UsmanMusa1920/cgpa-calc/README.md

-## FUGUS GPA/CGPA Calculator
+# FUGUS GPA/CGPA Calculator

+> **Note**
+> The directory in this repository called `calc` is the version of the `cgpa-calc` developed using node-js, and it have it own `README.md` file.

 The FUGUS GPA/CGPA Calculator is a valuable tool for every FUGUS student seeking to monitor their academic performance accurately.
 Understanding how to calculate your CGPA manually is crucial, but utilizing the CGPA calculator streamlines the process and provides you with instant results.
 Make the most of this convenient tool to track your progress, set goals, and stay motivated on your journey toward academic success at the Federal University Gusau.

 As a student at the Federal University Gusau (FUGUS), calculating your Cumulative Grade Point Average (CGPA) is essential for tracking your academic progress and determining your level of achievement.
 The FUGUS GPA/CGPA is a representation of your overall performance throughout your academic journey.
 We will explore the importance of CGPA, how it is calculated at FUGUS, and introduce a convenient CGPA calculator to help you navigate your academic success.

-## Understanding The Difference Between GP, CGP & CGPA
+# Understanding The Difference Between GP, CGP & CGPA

 Grades, Grade Point Average (GPA), and Cumulative Grade Point Average (CGPA) are all related to academic performance and are commonly used in educational institutions to assess a student's achievements.
 However, there are distinct differences between these terms.
 Let's explore each one: